chanzuckerberg/software-mention-extraction/README.md

 ## How?

-1. A model for automated identification of software mentions in the scientific literature.
+1. Train a model for automated identification of software mentions in the scientific literature.

-2. A model for linking mentions of software to existing knowledge bases ([Wikipedia](https://en.wikipedia.org/wiki/Main_Page), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).)
+2. Train a model for linking mentions of software to existing knowledge bases ([Wikipedia](https://en.wikipedia.org/wiki/Main_Page), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).)

-3. Unsupervised software mention disambiguation/normalization.
+3. Develop a model for unsupervised software mention disambiguation/normalization & hierarchical relation modeling.

 4. Navigable KB: visualization